Valur (men's football): National champions under the management of Ian Ross

+Domestic success

-Valur participated in the Icelandic men's soccer tournament for the first time in 1915 and became the Icelandic champion for the first time in 1930.
-In total, it has won the Icelandic championship 23 times, most recently in 2020.
+Valur participated in the Icelandic men's football tournament for the first time in 1915 and, as stated previously, won the Icelandic championship for the first time in 1930.
+In total, the club has won the Icelandic championship 23 times, the most recent success being in 2020.
+This makes Valur the second most decorated club in Iceland.

+Recent history

-In a reshake in the fall of 2022 following a disappointing season Valur appointed Arnar Grétarsson as manager soon after the he was sacked as manager of KA Akureyri, after having notable success as manager in the northern capital the Icelandic giants hope to bring stability to their setup.
+In a reorganization in the fall of 2022, following a disappointing season, Valur appointed Arnar Grétarsson as manager soon after he was sacked as manager of KA Akureyri, after having notable success as manager in the northern capital the Icelandic giants hope to bring stability to their setup.
 Along with Arnar Grétarsson Valur appointed Sigurður Höskuldsson former manager of Leiknir Reykjavík as assistant manager.

+After the 2022/2023 season, Sigurður Höskuldsson and Valur parted ways, with Sigurður taking the manager job at Þór Akureyri.
+Valur appointed former captain and most capped player Haukur Páll Sigurðsson as assistant manager.

+In March 2024 the club signed Icelandic international Gylfi Sigurdsson on a two-year contract, a move widely regarded as the biggest signing of an Icelandic club.
+This signing signalled the club's intention to pursue a championship in the 2024 season.

+In August 2024 the club and Arnar Grétarsson parted ways and Icelandic Serbian Srdjan Tufegdzic took over on a 3 year contract.
+Knowing the club well, having been a part of a championship winning coaching team of Valur in the 2020 season.